 3 people favorited this theater

-The Empress Theatre, now the Empress Ballroom, at the time was located next to the Palace Theater on Main Street, with an alleyway between them.
-Between both theaters is the Democratic Headquarters.
-The facade of the theater is now a storefront and as you go down the “Palace Walk” on your left you can see the many offices that have taken over.
+The Empress Theatre at one time was located next to the Palace Theatre on Main Street, with an alleyway between them.
+Between both theatres is the Democratic Headquarters.
+The facade of the theatre is now a storefront and as you go down the “Palace Walk” on your left you can see the many offices that have taken over.

-The Empress Ballroom is now the premier all ages, no alcohol venue in the area playing to mostly hardcore, metal, indie, emo, etc., shows.
+It became the Empress Ballroom, a premier all ages, no alcohol venue in the area playing to mostly hardcore, metal, indie, emo, etc., shows.

 Ghosts have been sighted here during shows in the air as well as downstairs.
 Besides ghosts, there are also shadows that appear and laughter and when you take pictures no matter where in the building, little bubbles appear around the subject matter.

-In the late ‘70s and early '80s, the Ballroom space became a tire warehouse and soon after fell into disuse.
-When Kutchinsky moved in to start construction with partners Jym Parrella and Chris Cacciato, they first had to tear down old dressing rooms and clean out the garbage strewn everywhere following years of neglect."
+In the late-1970’s and early-1980’s, the Ballroom space became a tire warehouse and soon after fell into disuse.
+When Kutchinsky moved in to start construction with partners Jym Parrella and Chris Cacciato, they first had to tear down old dressing rooms and clean out the garbage strewn everywhere following years of neglect".

 Just login to your account and subscribe to this theater